risc0/risc0/website/api/zkvm/tutorials/io.md

 :::info
 The _private_ data alluded to here is not included in the proof, but it _**is**_ accessible to the host.
-This means that the party performing the proving can access the data, so if there is sensitive information during the proving process, it's important to be aware of this.
+This means that the party generating the proof can access the data, so you should take this into consideration.
-If you don't want to let private data leak to any other party, it's possible to achieve full secrecy by doing the proving locally.
+If you don't want to let private data leak to any other party, it's possible to achieve full secrecy by proving locally.
 :::

 :::tip